ScottTunstall/LeetcodeIntegerToEnglishWords/README.md

 Memory Usage: 36.9 MB, less than 66.30% of C# online submissions for Integer to English Words.

+** Final iteration **

+Runtime: 68 ms, faster than **96.71%** of C# online submissions for Integer to English Words.
+Memory Usage: 37 MB, less than 55.07% of C# online submissions for Integer to English Words.

 #### USAGE RIGHTS

 You are allowed to use this code for inspiration, but you are not permitted to submit this to Leetcode as your own.
 DON'T BE A CHEAT.